VOLTTRON/volttron/docs/source/developing_volttron/development_environment/eclipse/index.rst

 #.
 Switch to the PyDev perspective

 Build VOLTTRON
 --------------

-Continue the setup process by opening a command shell.
-Make the current directory the root of your cloned VOLTTRON directory.
-Follow the instructions in our `Building VOLTTRON <Building-VOLTTRON>`__ section of the wiki and then continue below.
+Continue the setup process by opening a command shell and navigating to the root of your cloned VOLTTRON directory.
+Follow the instructions in our :ref:`Building VOLTTRON <Building-VOLTTRON>`__ section of the docs and then continue below.

 Linking Eclipse and the VOLTTRON Python Environment
 ---------------------------------------------------

-From the Eclipse IDE right click on the project name and select Refresh so eclipse will be aware of the file system changes.
-The next step will define the python version that PyDev will use for VOLTTRON
+From the Eclipse IDE right click on the project name and select `Refresh` to update Eclipse with the file system changes.
+The next step will configure Eclipse to use the Python environment created during the bootstrap process.

 #.
 Choose Window - > Preferences
 #.
 Expand the PyDev tree
 #.
 Select Interpreters - > Python Interpreter
 #.
 Click New
 #.
-Click Browse and browse to the pydev-python file located in scripts
-   directory off of the volttron source
+Click Browse and browse to the pydev-python file located in scripts directory off of the VOLTTRON source
 #.
 Click Ok

    |Pick Python|